magmo/apps/packages/wallet/src/redux/indirect-funding/readme.md

 ## How do actions get routed to the indirect funding module?

-We the `process` property added to actions to decide which actions to route to the indirect funding.
+The wallet uses the `process` on the action to decide which module to route it to.
 For example, the following action will be processed by the indirect funding module:

 ```js
 {